Work with data tables

 Import or export data tables Import or export a data table.
 Append or replace data during an import.
 View recent imports.
 View import errors.

-Data Table Lookup action Learn how this action is used in an Architect flow.
+Data Table Lookup action Learn how you can use this action in an Architect flow.